DeckCheatz/BuiltPrefixes-dev/readme.md

 WeMod (the company) makes WeMod (the mod tool).
 We (`wemod-launcher`) enable you to run it on Linux (and by extension, the Steam Deck).

+## Main Repo
+**You are probably looking for the wemod-launcher that will autodownload these files,**
+**Here is a link to wemod-launcher: https://github.com/DeckCheatz/wemod-launcher**

 ## Info
 This is the wemod-laucher repo,
 from which the ready to play WeMod Prefixes are published from.